ajitgoel/CommonMembership/README.md

 			- [ ] Add custom fields
 			- [ ] clicking on "Show password" should show password, show hide, cancel buttons.
 			- [ ] hide button should hide password.
-			- [ ] cancel button should change "hide password" to "show password"
+			- [ ] cancel button should change "hide password" to "show password".
+			- [ ] Encrypt password in database.
+			- [ ] Send email to users when user needs to be notified of account.
 		- [ ] 1.
 All users\Search users
 			- [ ] sort indicator does not show on grid column
 			- [ ] show tickets with detail link using "row details support": https://bootstrap-vue.js.org/docs/components/table